shounakG/CMPE_272_Team14/README.md

           5. Comment and upvote posts made by others

-          6. Admin Panel with analytics, map view (Admin access: http://logininfra.mybluemix.net/admin Username: admin Password: password)
+          6. Admin Panel with analytics, map view

           7. Admin is automatically able to send emails to the concerned authorities based on area